Standard Operating Procedures

 8. Club Activities

-In accordance with British Canoeing guidance, our Club Activities which are covered by British Canoeing liability insurance and waterways licence, are defined as follows:
+In accordance with Paddle UK guidance, our Club Activities which are covered by Paddle UK liability insurance and waterways licence, are defined as follows:

-This applies to our regular Sunday and Wednesday club sessions that are in the club calendar, where there is coach or leader supervision.
+A club session or event that is in the club calendar, where there is coach or leader supervision

-Regular club sessions (currently Sunday morning and Wednesday evenings) are open to members who have, as a minimum, completed 1 Star or Discover Award or equivalent or have been assessed by a club coach as having equivalent skills.
+Regular club sessions (currently Sunday morning and Wednesday evenings) are open to members who have, as a minimum, completed Discover Award (or equivalent) or have been assessed by a club coach as having equivalent skills.

 Beginners who have joined Canoe Avon must complete the Discover Award training prior to attending the regular club sessions.